 As mentioned above, there are two competing models regarding the role that WM plays in the (complex) syntactic processing.
 One is that “syntactic processing is modular”, and the other is that “syntactic processing is general”.
 Complex sentences with well-known differences in comprehension difficulty, i.e., SRCs vs. ORCs in English, are frequently used in dual-modal interference (DMI) tasks to examine these two assertions with respect to the question of modularity because the involvement of WM is claimed to parallel the processing asymmetry.
 Thus, inducing concurrent memory load through interfering tasks demonstrates WM effects on syntactic processing.
 The rationale is that whether a single verbal WM system or separate modular syntactic systems exist, engaging the system with an interfering task makes syntactic processing less efficient due to WM resource limitations.
 The way in which processing syntactically more complex sentences (ORC, in English) suffers in DMI tasks compares to processing syntactically simpler sentences (SRC, in English) provides evidence regarding the specific effect of WM and indicates the extent to which WM is involved.

 In contrast to head-initial languages such as English, Chinese RCs manifests a head-final formation and exhibits a gap-filler relationship.
-The indexed moved-out element, the gap, precedes the head noun associate with it, as illustrated in 2(a), SRC, and 2(b), ORC.
+The indexed moved-out element, the gap, precedes the head noun associating with it, as illustrated in 2(a), SRC, and 2(b), ORC.

 2(a). [ (e1/Subject) piping daoyan DE ]RC yanyuan1 chengren cuowu.